pendo-io/pendo-mobile-sdk/ios/pnddocs/rnn-ios.md

     pod install
     ```

-3. **Modify Javascript obfuscation**
+3. **Modify Javascript minification**

     When bundling for production, React Native minifies class and function names to reduce the size of the bundle.
 This means that there is no access to the original component names that are used for the codeless solution.

     In the application **metro.config.js**, add the following statements in the transformer: